Michigan No-Fault First-Party and Third-Party Claims Lawyers

 Contact a Michigan Car Accident Lawyer

-Because both first-party and third-party automobile accident claims can be complex, it helps to work with the skilled and experienced personal injury attorneys at Michigan Injury Lawyers.
-We believe in finding solutions for our clients through alternative dispute resolution, such as mediation, but we will always be prepared to go to trial.
+Because both first-party and third-party auto accident claims can be complex, it helps to work with the skilled and experienced personal injury attorneys at Michigan Injury Lawyers.
+We believe in finding solutions for our clients through alternative dispute resolution, such as mediation, but we will always be ready to go to trial.
 If there is no recovery in your case, there is no fee for our services.